 Are you thinking of starting a blog?
-Maybe you’ve heard how easy it is to make money blogging or maybe you just like to write or express your creative side?
+Maybe you’ve heard how easy it is to start a blog and get paid or maybe you just like to write or express your creative side?
 The main reason I started blogging was to inspire others and share creative ideas and if I made a few extra bucks on the side, then that’s even better!
 If you are thinking of starting a blog, keep reading for how to start a blog in less than 5 minutes (you don’t need any techy computer skills either!).

 Already have a blog?
 Yasss!
 Keep reading for more info to make the most of your blog and freebies 🙂 and be sure to check out my Bloggers Toolkit, which is full of useful resources and plugins that you may not already use AND check out ALL of my blogging tips here!